We’re open, but Covid-19 safety protocol applies. View our Covid-19 protocols.

 WHY CHOOSE A-1 HOME CARE AGENCY FOR IN HOME DEMENTIA CARE

-Since 1991, our agency has provided personalized home care services on an Hourly Care or 24-Hour Live-In Basis.
-We are approved by Long Term Care Insurance Companies, Veterans Administration, Medicare, Health Savings Accounts (HSAs), Multiservice Senior Programs (MSSPs) and the Alzheimer’s Association.
+Since 1991, our agency has provided personalized home care services on Hourly Care or 24-Hour Live-In Basis.
+We are approved by Long Term Care Insurance Companies, Veterans Administration, Health Savings Accounts (HSAs), Multiservice Senior Programs (MSSPs) and the Alzheimer’s Association.

 Our Credentials: